csoeller/soellerlab-py3-git/content/pages/software.md

 PYME also has a PALM/STORM data exploration and visualisation tool, VisGUI.
 VisGUI offers a fast and flexible tool for exploring and visualising the list of fluorophore locations that is produced by PALM/STORM analysis algorithms.
-VisGUI renders localistions in various different ways and can filter and process localisation events in powerful and flexible ways.
+VisGUI renders localisations in various different ways and can filter and process localisation events in powerful and flexible ways.
 Recently, we have implemented extension plugins to experiment with the qPAINT quantitative imaging paradigm